gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 There are three major things I would like to highlight here:
 * for all the algorithms, I have run an all-feature version (i.e. I am using all the features I have selected) and a pca-one (where the number of components is chosen in the optimisation process).
 * for all the appropriate algorithms, I have set up the *class_weight* parameter equal to `balance` so that the fact that only 18 observations are true POIs (out of 140 total samples, after having removed outliers) was taken into account.
-* my main script is optimising and evaluating the algorithms on `True` values of the label *poi*, i.e. optimisations and metrics are calculated so that the prediction power of true POIs is maximised.
+* my main script (see `evalute.py`) is optimising and evaluating the algorithms on `True` values of the label *poi*, i.e. optimisations and metrics are calculated so that the prediction power of true POIs is maximised.
 In the testing script provided, however, metrics are calculated globally, e.g. precision and accuracy are calculated on all predicted values.
 <br>
-I still prefer my original optimisation and evaluation process, but for the purpose of this exercise, I was then using global optimisation and evaluation.
+I still prefer my original optimisation and evaluation process, but for the purpose of this exercise, I also used global optimisation and evaluation.
 In my code, this is reflected in the two modules `optimiser.py` and `evaluate.py`.
 In the first one, I am setting the scoring parameter equal to *f1_micro* (i.e. the global score), while on the second I am setting a custom parameter called *tester* equal to `True` (in this case, the evaluation is the same as the one provided in `tester.py`).

 <br>
 The table below reports the global metrics for the algorithms I have used (optimisation on *f1*).
 The algorithm I ended up using is Logistic Regression with parameter C = 10000.